 Dr. Peter Barg was born on February 21st, 1918 in Tiegerweide, Russia.
 He was the youngest of 7 children in a Mennonite family.
+His parents were Bernard and Elizabeth Barg and his siblings were; George, Jacob, Phillip, John, Bernhard and Elisabeth.
 The Barg family emigrated to Canada in 1924 and they settled in Duchess, Alberta on the 2nd of January, 1926.
 Here they farmed and built a home.
 Dr. Barg received his initial education in a one-room schoolhouse until he finished grade 8.
 He attended Duchess High School until grade 11, then he completed his high school education in Rosthern, Saskatchewan.

 Dr. Barg attended Bethel College in Kansas, graduating with a B.A. in 1940.
 Dr. Barg entered medical school at McGill University in Montreal.
 He graduated M.D. and C.M. from McGill University in 1944.
 He interned at Montreal General Hospital and the Queen Elizabeth Hospital (Montreal).